WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

-# Unpaid Student Internship Program
+# Unpaid Discovery Internship Program

-The WEHI Research Computing Platform regularly provides unpaid student internship opportunities through the University of Melbourne Data Science and Software Engineering programs, as well as Open Source Contributors from around the world.
+The WEHI Research Computing Platform regularly provides unpaid internship opportunities via the Discovery Internship Program.
+Interns can get course credit through the University of Melbourne Data Science and Software Engineering programs, as well as Open Source Contributors from around the world.
 These internships are 100% remote.

 We have three intakes per year - Semester 1 (March to May), Semester 2 (August to October), and Summer (November to February the next year).
 The [intake dates currently available and hours per week are here](intake_dates).